-Our Sustainability Management Department engages in The Sustainability Management Department selects dialogue with relevant departments with respect to nontopics for internal engagement mainly based on items financial materiality items in the finance sector that ESG pointed out by ESG assessment organizations, dialogue investors are most interested in and for which the Group's with domestic and overseas ESG investors, standards for initiatives may face challenges in order to improve our voting advisory companies, communication with NGOs approaches and enhance information disclosure.
-We refer (letters and dialogue), and high-profile issues related to to this initiative as internal engagement and consider it corporate governance codes, ESG, and SDGs.
-The theme as a check and balance function based on an external for fiscal 2022 was reported to the Executive Committee perspective on day-to-day operations, different from in November 2022, and related executives recognized the the supervisory function of the Board of Directors from a issues.
-The results of the ongoing efforts of the Sustainability management perspective.
-Management Department together with related depart-The main purpose of internal engagement is to improve ments were reported at the Board of Directors' meeting in the internal management system of the executive side, but March 2023 as a recognition of issues in materiality manthe overall activities are reported to the Board of Directors agement.
-We recognize the opinions raised by supervisory and issues are shared. bodies and executive bodies as issues for fiscal 2023.
+The Sustainability Management Department selects topics for internal engagement mainly based on items pointed out by ESG assessment organizations, dialogue with domestic and overseas ESG investors, standards for voting advisory companies, communication with NGOs (letters and dialogue), and high-profile issues related to corporate governance codes, ESG, and SDGs.
+The theme for fiscal 2022 was reported to the Executive Committee in November 2022, and related executives recognized the issues.
+The results of the ongoing efforts of the Sustainability Management Department together with related departments were reported at the Board of Directors' meeting in March 2023 as a recognition of issues in materiality management.
+We recognize the opinions raised by supervisory bodies and executive bodies as issues for fiscal 2023.